Graduate Curriculum and Requirements

 3 Courses in a Discipline Traditionally Associated with American Studies

-The three courses in a “disciplinary concentration” are chosen from one discipline related to American studies, usually corresponding to a department at Columbia.
-American Studies originated at the intersection of Literature and History, but is now is practiced in a wide variety of institutional contexts.
-Many of our students go on to Ph.D. programs in these fields, and it is crucial that they become competent in a form of disciplinary practice during their time here.
+The three courses in a “disciplinary concentration” are selected from one discipline related to American Studies, typically corresponding to a department at Columbia University.
+While American Studies initially emerged at the intersection of Literature and History, it is now practiced in various institutional contexts.
+Many of our students pursue Ph.D. programs in these fields, indicating the necessity of disciplinary competence for interdisciplinary M.A. students.

-The three courses in an “interdisciplinary theme” allow students to pursue an idea that will form the basis of their thesis research across the disciplines.
-This idea should be broad enough that it will appear on course listings in multiple departments.
-Interdisciplinary themes should also be chosen as an opportunity to build a foundation for the thesis project.
-In the past these have included: “Public Housing in America,” “Drug Use and Drug Policy,” and “The U.S. and Globalization.”
+The three courses in an “interdisciplinary theme” enable students to explore an idea that will structure the basis for their thesis research across disciplines.
+This idea should be broad enough to be present in course listings across multiple departments.
+Interdisciplinary themes should also be chosen with the purpose to establish a framework for the thesis project.
+Previous themes have included “Public Housing in America,” “Drug Use and Drug Policy,” and “The U.S. and Globalization.”

 Follow your progress with the Degree Checklist for Masters in American Studies.